While Dyson hasn’t unveiled a new product in the past few months, it has been busy in terms of product diversification.

 It’ll give you better agitation compared to the V6 MotorHead and longer run time.
 It also has the upgraded bin that makes it easier to empty.
 Plus the slide max switch that allows you to toggle between normal and max mode much easier.

 All this for a few bucks more!
-Can you say great deal?
+Can you say a great deal?

-This would be ideal inside small homes because of its compact design and interchangeable tools.
+This vacuum would be ideal inside small homes because of its compact design and interchangeable tools.
 You can also this inside your vehicle using the crevice and combination tool.

 It lacks a hose tool that will allow it to reach deep into the dashboard, but it can clean the air condition vents seats and floor mats.